tonywu6/mdbookkit/docs/src/rustdoc-link/supported-syntax.md

 ## Generic parameters

-Types can contain generic parameters.
+Types may contain generic parameters.
 This is _compatible_ with rustdoc.

 > ```md
 > [`Vec<T>`] — A heap-allocated _vector_ that is resizable at runtime.